scuzzydude/asimov/asimov.md

 This is why Dennis Rodman as ambassador to North Korea isn't really as outrageous as some think.
 He has a much better chance of relating through shared values than any diplomatic fool we could send over there.

 Genius is what you are willing to be responsible for.
 It's a reflection of your values.

+I've been intentionally divisive for a reason.
+I could have easily written this section from the point of view of a native of Los Angeles or New York.
+It would have been way lamer, because how hard is it to be a Lakers or Yankees fan?
+Hometown has value, and it should, because how constructive is it to hate where you are from?
+And if you do, you should move.
+National pride has value.
+Asimov is a global currency, bound to no single nation, yet most of the genius I've written about are American, by birth or by choice.
+I don't think America is perfect, we have a lot of geniuses, but we have more than our fare share of idiots, and have taken vanity to historical levels.

+The divisiveness is simple but true.
+It is what I value.
+I might get called some nasty names when I wear my Astro's cap next time I pass through LAX.
+If I ever show my face and Rockets colors in Madison Square Garden, I will probably get my ass kicked, or more likely, spat upon.
+And next time I try to go to Canada, I'll probably get detained at the border and be forced to listen to *Tom Sawyer* on a loop.
+And while I'm a peace-loving person, imagine there's no war and all that, if I happen to cross path with John Stockton down at the Wal-Mart, I might have to stick my leg out for an old man trip, it would only be a bit of instant karmic justice.[^26]

+Here's what isn't going to happen.

+The Mayor of Los Angeles is not going send a mechanized brigade of troops to Houston and surround Minute Maid park and forcibly take a shirt-less Jose Altuve hostage.
+New York City is not going shell downtown Houston with nerve gas and send a squad of SEALs to replace *The Dream's* statue in front of the house he built with a statue of Patrick Ewing.
+And the British are not going nuke Austin in 2023 after Governor McConaughey signs his first executive order declairing all members of Led Zeppelin not honorary, but actual Texans.

+We're not going to war over genius.
+If we do, we have failed as a species.

+As my fictional Leo said, "No painting is worth a single life."

+Sure, we'll have idiots who set fire to public transportation when their teams win a championship.
+We'll have lunatics who'll murder a genius in cold blood and sit and wait to be caught while reading a book by another genius.
+We'll have vain criminal who rob banks and post their exploits on Instagram.
+But if we value what is good, the genius of our species, then maybe we won't have so many crimnials and the lunatics might be seen as people who need help and not discounted for the defiency but valued for their perspective.
+And the idiots, well that might be some kind of cosmic law.
+For every Nikola Tesla, maybe there needs to be 67 idiots to like balance out the universe.

 # Governance